-Your first step in the volunteer process is to fill out an interest form and attend an orientation.
-Please take some time to explore the volunteer descriptions below.
+Your first step in the volunteer process is to review the current open position descriptions below, fill out an interest form and attend a virtual volunteer orientation.

 Listen and assist callers with information about our services after office hours and on weekends.
 One weeknight and one-weekend shift is required each month.
 Training provided.

 Walk with a mom as she enters the journey of motherhood.
 Provide education and support to help her be the best mother she can be.
 Mentorship extends from pregnancy until her child is one year of age.

 Serve men who accompany their partners by providing a space for them to gather resources and process their role in a pregnancy decision.
 Also, support a male client and help him become an involved, committed, and responsible father.
 Mentorship extends from early pregnancy until his child is one year of age.
 Training provided.